Subway Couldn't Even Give Its Sandwiches Away for Free In Latest Revamp Move, Insider Says

 The Subway operator says the company's thinking behind slicing their ingredients "deli-thin" was that the optics of the subs would change.
 "Optics matter, sure, but we're having to pay for it.
 Our labor has gone up."

-Other innovations, like the addition of mozzarella, rotisserie chicken, and roast beef (which, according to the Washington Post, isn't even available yet), are simple resurrections of popular ingredients that have previously been cut from the menu.
+Other innovations, like the addition of mozzarella, rotisserie chicken, and roast beef (which, according to The Washington Post, isn't even available yet), are simple resurrections of popular ingredients that have previously been cut from the menu.
 "We had rotisserie chicken on the menu a year ago, and it used to do well before it was cut," our source says.
 "It's now back on the menu, and that's a revolution?"

-The menu refresh was announced some eight weeks before the rollout, the operator says, which confirms North America business unit president Trevor Haynes' statement that the upgrade wasn't something "we thought of on a Monday and we delivered on a Friday."
+The menu refresh was announced internally some eight weeks before the rollout, the operator says, which confirms North America business unit president Trevor Haynes' statement that the upgrade wasn't something "we thought of on a Monday and we delivered on a Friday."
 However, Subway seemed to have come up with the refresh idea first, then scrambled to reverse-engineer the changes that should have been at the heart of it.

 "They announced it 8 to 10 weeks ago but kept adding more stuff to the refresh.
 It felt like they came up with the idea of a refresh and thought 'What can we add to this?' each week," our source says.